 Did you ever have a need for a particular piece of Military surplus equipment – only to find the Military never had such a device?
 Much less “surplussed” it?
-Seems I run into that occasionally so the remedy is to build my own.
+Seems I run into that occasionally.
+What to do?
+Build my own.

-Standard US Military ammunition “cans” are great for storing and transporting almost anything that will fit inside.
+Standard US Military .30 and .50 caliber ammunition “cans” are great for storing and transporting almost anything that will fit inside.
 Strong, watertight and available, they are also great for building “Military Surplus” electronics inside.

 Below: set up with the oscilloscope display and frequency counter:

 Here’s a close up of a typical display set to detect military transmitters in the 30-88 mc band.